nazar-pc/ronion/spec.md

 ```

 #### EXTEND_RESPONSE command
-Is used in order to extend routing path one segment further, effectively wraps `CREATE_RESPONSE` from next node and send it to the previous node, is sent exactly once in response to each `EXTEND_REQUEST`.
+Is used in order to extend routing path one segment further, effectively wraps `CREATE_RESPONSE` from next node and send it to the previous node, is sent in response to each `EXTEND_REQUEST`.

 Response data:
 ```